ImBlakeDoyle/terminal_app/README.md

 ##########Complications:
 Certain aspects of reading and writing to a json file has proven to be quite difficult.

+Fixing one bug seemed to cause even more bugs.
+At some stages we were working on getting unnecessary features implemented when it wasn't meant to be the main focus.

-Trying to give 3 different variables a value based on 1 array and not using the same value more than once for each was also something we were unable to overcome (in the instance of selecting a user name and ensuring that both the bffl & nemesis values were not identical to each other or to the user name).
+Initially, trying to give 3 different variables a value based on 1 array and not using the same value more than once for each was also something we were unable to overcome (in the instance of selecting a user name and ensuring that both the bffl & nemesis values were not identical to each other or to the user name), however
 ![bfflnemesis](docs/bfflnemesis.png)